Guide · How to make a video vertical on Mac

 Make your first vertical clip free

 Free to try on your Mac.
-No cropping, no watermark, no subscription — nothing leaves your device.
+No cropping, no account, no subscription — nothing leaves your device.

 Download Crisp for Mac